 According to these calculations and based on a 15,000-mile lease for someone with excellent credit, Kia, Toyota, Audi, Mazda, Nissan, Infiniti, Volvo, and Volkswagen were found to offer the best lease deals well below the average APR of 5.94%.
 Alternatively, Acura, MINI, Chevrolet, Mercedes, and Dodge had the highest APR rates for leases.

 Is Auto Manufacturer Financing Best For You?

 If your preferred automaker offers a higher interest rate than the average, should you forgo the car of your choice to save money on the loan?
 Not before you consider all the options.
-In addition to compiling the ARP rates offered by automakers, WalletHub also compared the offers of other financing sources such as national banks, regional banks, small community banks
+In addition to compiling the ARP rates offered by automakers, WalletHub also compared the offers of other financing sources such as national banks, regional banks, small community banks,

-According to the findings shown in the chart above, car manufacturers offer very competitive interest rates when put up against every type of bank.
+Car manufacturers offer very competitive interest rates when put up against every type of bank.
 However, credit unions beat out automakers to come out on top for offering the lowest interest rates for both new and used vehicles.

 Unfortunately, you can't just walk into any credit union and request a car loan.
 If you don't do your banking with a credit union already, you would need to go through the process of finding one you're eligible to join and